thaysom22/gitpod-full-template-dec2020/TESTING.md

 * Gameover modal always displaying 'this is a draw'.
 Fix: by corrected arguments passed to calculateScore function to player1Score and player2Score.
 * When restart game is clicked and player1 first choses an expression, the chosen expression is displayed twice in gameboard overlay.
 Fix: removed event listener from click to play ? element in DOM before gameover modal is closed when game restarted.
 * restart game and new game buttons are pushed off the bottom of the page on mobile views.
 Fix: reduced margin and padding and size of all elements for mobiel and added media queries and styles for tablet and above.

+### General solved bugs

+* When site is opened on a lenovo laptop in chrome browser a scroll bar appears/disappears on the right hand side of the page with every interaction with the page (input, click) which makes the viewable content jerk slightly horizontally.
+Fix: changed overflow:auto to overflow:hidden on all but overflow-y of modal content. // CREDIT: https://stackoverflow.com/questions/21563672/google-chrome-vertical-scroll-bars-mysteriously-appear-and-disappear

+### Unsolved bugs

+## 3. Automated testing

+## 4. Other testing

+* I posted a link to my live website on my google classroom pages for my maths classes aged 13/14/15 and asked them to play the game on various devices and give me feedback and try to spot bugs.
+* I posted on the Code Institute 'peer review' channel to ask coursemates for feedback.
+* I asked friends and family to play the game on various devices and give me feedback and try to spot bugs.